23andMe aims to make and support scientific discoveries and publish those

 Research study is invasive or experimental.
 The procedures involved do not

-involve more than the minimal risks described above, and no compensation or
+involve more than the minimal risks described above.

 6. Do I have any alternatives?
 Can I withdraw from this study?